-The Department of Defense's (DoD) Cyber Security Scholarship Program (CySP) is open to Augusta University students enrolled in the 3rd or 4th year of undergraduate education, and current or prospective students in AU's Masters program.
+The Department of Defense's (DoD) Cyber Scholarship Program (CySP) is open to Augusta University students enrolled in the 3rd or 4th year of undergraduate education, and current or prospective students in AU's graduate programs.

 The purpose of the program is to increase the number of qualified students entering the fields of information assurance, information technology, and cybersecurity to meet the DoD's increasing dependence on cybersecurity for war fighting and the security of its information infrastructure.

-Since 2017, Augusta University has received over $1.5 million in scholarship funding from the Department of Defense.
-Seventeen students have received this prestigious scholarship, including five multi-year recipients.
+Since 2017, Augusta University has received over $2 million in scholarship funding from the Department of Defense.
+Twenty-two students have received this prestigious scholarship, including six multi-year recipients.

 Georgia Congressman Rick Allen was one of several members of Congress in support of what is now known as the Department of Defense Cybersecurity Scholarship Act of 2017, citing a desire to support students pursuing their passion.